luispl77/433Screen-SignalHacker/README.md

 Software features and modes (currently in development):
 - Custom library for RFM69HW register configurations (https://github.com/luispl77/RFM69LPL)
-- Custom functions for UI creation in OLED screen
+- Custom library for UI creation in OLED screen
 - Signal jamming and blocking mode, with various types of "pollution"
 - Simple signal recorder, for both OOK and FSK signals
 - Rolljam attack signal recorder and sender, for hacking keyless entry systems